Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: The Log stationary fractional Brownian motion model

 Here, we recall the definition of the Log S-fBM model.
-For that sake, we start by briefly recalling its main building block, namely the stationary fractional Brownian motion (S-fBM) model introduced in~\citet{wu2022rough}, highlighting its main construction and properties.
+To that end, we start by briefly recalling its main building block, namely the stationary fractional Brownian motion (S-fBM) model introduced in~\citet{wu2022rough}, highlighting its main construction and properties.

-The S-fBM process is built using the so-called time-scale domain
+The S-fBM process is built using the so-called time-scale domain:

 and defined as:

 where $C_T(t) := C_{0,T}(t)$ and $\mathrm{d}G_H$ is a centered non-homogeneous Gaussian white noise with variance measure